5 Easy Baby Steps to a Greener Home

 This Non-Toxic Glass Stove Top Cleaner, from The Turquoise Home, is made of three simple ingredients and works like a charm.
 It's far better than the commercial glass stove top cleaner that came with my stove top, and it's 100% non-toxic.

-Note: the recipe calls for Citrus Fresh oil, but you can substitute any citrus oil because they are great degreasers.
+Note: the recipe calls for Citrus Fresh oil (check availability and price at Amazon here), but you can substitute any citrus oil because they are great degreasers.
 I use lemon, myself.

 Window and mirror cleaner